 Ren shouts, “Nyanti, make sure we’re going the right—”

 “This way!” she screams, taking a hard left onto a building-lined avenue.
-Iguar emerge from every corner, alley, and doorway.
+As we make the turn, Iguar emerge from every corner, alley, and doorway.

-Exhaustion is pooling throughout my limbs, robbing me of strength and eating my speed.
-The others don’t seem to share my dilemma, but it’s only a matter of time.
+I’m abruptly aware of exhaustion pooling through me, robbing me of strength and eating my speed.
 We’re holding our own, but the instant we let up—

-As they turn to run, he stomps the first one’s spine with enormous force—I hear the cr-cr-CRACK of broken vertebrae—then he skip-steps forward and kicks the other in the ribs.
-It yelps loudly as it flies into a building and smashes through it.
+As they turn to run, he stomps the first one’s spine with enormous force—I hear the cr-cr-CRACK of broken vertebrae—then skip-steps forward and kicks the other in the ribs.
+It yelps loudly as it flies into a building and smashes clear through to the other side.

 “Gyrax!”
 I slip a chop, grab the back of my attacker’s head so I can steady it for a knife-strike.
-The blade slips in and out but I barely notice; I’m concentrating on my best friend in the entire world.
+The blade hits home but I barely notice; I’m concentrating on my best friend.

-He turns his shaking, burnt palms toward his face and utters a chain of slippery whispers.
+He turns his shaking, burnt palms toward the sky and utters a chain of slippery whispers.
 Bright blue lines blaze into existence around his injuries, forming symbols and runes an inch from his skin.

 The runic symbols connect together into glimmering circles, then tighten down onto his wounds.
 He bares his teeth as they squeeze his forearms, forming a magical brace for each one.
-After flexing his right hand experimentally, he grunts in satisfaction, then tries his left.
-His face tightens.
-He curses softly beneath his breath.
+After flexing his right hand experimentally, he grunts in satisfaction.
+He tries his left.
+His face tightens as he curses softly beneath his breath.

 I ask, “No good?”

 He shakes his head.
 “No.”

 Erany sidekicks an Iguar into three of its peers.
 “Gyrax!
-Combine your aura with mine and Ren’s!
-If we cast a crux-melded spell—”
+If we combine our auras, cast a crux-melded spell—”

 “Can’t!” he shouts.
 “My arms!”